CEFAM

-The Centre d'Études Franco-Américain de Management, or Franco-American Center for Management Studies in English (commonly referred to as CEFAM), is an international business school located in Lyon, France.
+The Centre d'Études Franco-Américain de Management (or the Franco-American Center for Management Studies), commonly known CEFAM is an international business school located in Lyon, France.
 It specializes in management, finance, consulting, and marketing.

 Established in 1986, this private school offers undergraduate and graduate business degrees based on the American education system.

 CEFAM is accessible to students immediately after high school graduation.
 It allows them to study in an English language environment and experience American culture without leaving France.
-Lectures are taught almost exclusively in English—an exception exists for mathematics—by native speakers with strong academic backgrounds and industry experience.
+Lectures are taught almost exclusively in English - an exception exists for mathematics - by native speakers with strong academic backgrounds and industry experience.

 CEFAM's programs consist of a bachelor's degree in three years in France and a year overseas in one of the American partner universities and an MBA over two years, the first in France and the second in the USA.
 Both the BBA and MBA programs offer a double diploma, including a French diploma certified "Niveau 7"(Master's degree level) by the French government and an AACSB accredited American degree.

 The school also offers a study abroad program, which allows American students from partner universities to study in France for a semester or a year.